Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/tests.rst

 * Open the artifact(s) correponding to the test you have automated
 * You should find a field ``Automated tests``
 * Enter the ``testcase`` name into this field
-* In the field ``Refactoring`` choose the value `moved to cypress` (in order to be able to see whats tests must be ran by the CI)
+* In the field ``Refactoring`` choose the value `moved to cypress` (in order to be able to see which tests must be run by the CI)

-Note: if an automated test covers multiple artifact, copy paste the test case into each artifacts
+Note: if an automated test covers multiple artifacts, copy paste the test case into each artifact.

 Organize your tests